OGcanviz/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

      > **Note:**
      >
      > * This value is also used to name other Azure resources created by the ARM template.
-To avoid naming conflicts, please choose a unique name, for example: **tyler-eshop-180308**.
+To avoid naming conflicts, please choose a unique name, for example **tyler-eshop-180308**.
      > * This value is also used as the subdomain name.
-Please only user lowercase characters, numbers and dash(-).
+Please only use lowercase characters, numbers, and dash(-).

    - **Location**: choose the same location as the location of the resource group.

      > **Note:** This parameter was added because of this [issue](https://github.com/Azure/azure-quickstart-templates/issues/2828).

-   - **Dns Suffix**:  input the internal domain name, for example `contoso-internal.com`
+   - **DNS Suffix**:  input the internal domain name, for example `contoso-internal.com`

    **Terms and conditions**: